 National Mission for Clean Ganga

-In June 2014, the Union Government designated the Navami Ganga Programmed as a “Flagship Programmed for Tributaries of Ganga.”
+In June 2014, the Union Government designated the Navami Ganga Programmed as a “Flagship program for Tributaries of Ganga.”
 It has the dual goals of conserving and revitalizing the National River Ganga and effectively reducing pollution.

+The National Mission for Clean Ganga (NMCG) and its state equivalent organizations, Tributaries of Ganga the State Programmer Management Groups (SPMGs), are in charge of carrying out the program.
 The Union Government established the National Ganga Council (NMCG) in 2016 to oversee implementation, taking over from the National Ganga River Basin Authority (NRGBA).
 It comprises over 288 projects with a centrally supported, non-lapsable corpus of Rs.
 20,000 crore.

 The current administration has also been actively working to build dams in the Himalayan upper levels of the Ganga River in recent years.
 Concerns arise among experts that hydroelectric projects may negatively impact the flow of the Ganga.